FAFSA paperwork on a desk.

-The Smart Way to Pay Off Student Loans
+The Smart Way To Pay Off Student Loans

 Tip 1: Know your debt.